-Counts the number of sprocket teeth on the right-hand knotter sprocket and calculates the position of the knotter and is used to trigger the slowdown flow valve.
+Counts the number of sprocket teeth on the right-hand 3.
+Check for air leakage on any part of the valve.
+Air knotter sprocket and calculates the position of the knotter

 S-11 KNOTTER STOP/HOME SENSOR

 Triggers the stopping position of the knotter.